 (k) Application of Uniform Commercial Code.
 The parties agree that to the fullest extent permitted by applicable law, Section 2-609 of the New York Uniform Commercial Code and any equivalent rights existing at common law shall not apply to this Agreement or any Transaction.

-(l) Credit Agreement    Party A represents and warrants to Party B that attached hereto as Exhibit B is a true and complete copy of the Credit Agreement as in effect on the date hereof.
+(l) Credit Agreement.
+Party A represents and warrants to Party B that attached hereto as Exhibit B is a true and complete copy of the Credit Agreement as in effect on the date hereof.

-(m) Set-off, etc    Notwithstanding Section 6(e) or any other provision of this Agreement, all payments made by Party A under this Agreement shall be paid in full without set-off or counterclaim and not subject to any condition.
+(m) Set-off, etc.    Notwithstanding Section 6(e) or any other provision of this Agreement, all payments made by Party A under this Agreement shall be paid in full without set-off or counterclaim and not subject to any condition.

-(n) Payment of Transaction Costs, etc In the event that for any reason any Transaction Costs, Cost of Carry or Increased Amounts are for any reason not recoverable under a confirmation executed pursuant to this Agreement, Party A shall promptly on written demand pay such Transaction Costs, Cost of Carry or Increased Amounts to Party B.
+(n) Payment of Transaction Costs, etc. In the event that for any reason any Transaction Costs, Cost of Carry or Increased Amounts are for any reason not recoverable under a confirmation executed pursuant to this Agreement, Party A shall promptly on written demand pay such Transaction Costs, Cost of Carry or Increased Amounts to Party B.

 Part 2